Congratulations on your decision to join the DU Community! As you plan to arrive on campus, follow the guidelines below when purchasing technology.

 - Ethernet cable(s) (Cat5e or Cat6)

 There are wired ports in every classroom and dorm room that will deliver the fastest data available.
 Bring a cable for every device you plan to connect to the DU network.
 There are cables available for purchase in the DU Bookstore or just pick up a couple online.
+If your laptop doesn't have an Ethernet port, you may need to pick up an ethernet-to-USB converter too.

 - USB flash drive